-- 1. The COLA is running over the weekend of December 20, 2019 and the change is effective February 2020; additional changes may take place in the interim that require action.
+- The COLA batch is running over the weekend of December 12, 2020 with changes effective February 2021.
+As batch EDBC will be executed in the future, after the PHE has ended, additional changes may take place between the COLA batch and batch EDBC running that require additional action.
 Multiple notifications may confuse the recipient. - 2.
+As batch EDBC will not run at the same time as the COLA batch, a system-generated notice will not generate until batch EDBC is run on a later date.
 Notices that are generated from the batch may be incorrect and require changes.